Of course, you have heard of trick or treat or trick-or-treating for Halloween, but have you ever attended or been part of a Trunk or Treat event?

-If you have a budget, consider bringing in these activities to create a larger festival feel to attract more attendance (Note: Make sure outside vendors have insurance for their services or activities naming you as the additional insured):
+If you have a budget, consider bringing in these activities or trunk or treat event ideas to create a larger festival feel to attract more attendance (Note: Make sure outside vendors have insurance for their services or activities naming you as the additional insured):

 - Petting Zoo